Kilmichael ambush: Controversy

 Hart's use of anonymous interviews with ambush veterans was regarded as particularly controversial.
 Meda Ryan disputed his claim to have personally interviewed two Kilmichael Ambush veterans in 1988–89, a rifleman and a scout.
 Ryan stated that just one ambush veteran, Ned Young, was alive then.
 Young died on 13 November 1989, aged 97.
-The second last reported surviving veteran of the Kilmichael Ambush, Jack O'Sullivan, died in December 1986.
-Ned Young's son, John Young, stated in 2007 that his father was not capable of giving Hart an interview in 1988, as Ned Young suffered a debilitating stroke in late 1986.
+The second last reported surviving veteran of the Kilmichael Ambush, Jack O'Sullivan, had died three years earlier in December 1986.
+Ned Young's son, John Young, stated in 2007 that his father was incapable of giving Hart an interview in 1988, as Ned Young suffered a debilitating stroke in late 1986.
 John Young swore an affidavit to this effect in December 2007, published in 2008 in Troubled History a critique of Hart's research.
 It reproduced on its cover a Southern Star report on the death of "Ned Young – last of the boys of Kilmichael", dated 18 November 1989.
 In 2011, Meehan reported on the deaths of the last surviving Kilmichael veterans as follows:

 The 3rd December 1983 Southern Star report of that year's Kilmichael Ambush Commemoration noted three surviving veterans, Tim O'Connell, Jack O'Sullivan and Ned Young.
 The event was widely reported ...
 The following 24th December 1983 Southern Star reported, "One of the three surviving members of the famous KiImichael Ambush has died.
 He was lieutenant Timothy O'Connell".
 The newspaper referred, as did the 7th December 1985 Southern Star, to "two survivors, Ned Young and Jack O'Sullivan".
 One year later, the 20th December 1986 edition reported the death of "one of the last two Survivors of the Kilmichael Ambush Jack O'Sullivan".
 The 26th November 1988 Southern Star subsequently referred to "The sole Survivor of the volunteers who performed so well under the leadership of general Tom Barry, namely Ned Young".

 Hart stated that he interviewed an unarmed scout, his second ambush participant, on 19 November 1989, six days after Ned Young died, one after his death was reported (see above).
 This claim intensified the debate, as the last ambush and dispatch scouts reportedly died in 1967 and 1971.
 In a 2010 television interview (broadcast 2011, 2022), Hart considered whether he had been the victim of "some sort of hoax" and of a "fantasist", but concluded "that seems extremely unlikely".
 D.R.
 O'Connor Lysaght wondered whether "it is possible that Dr Hart was the victim of one or more aged chancer".